aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 ## Task 6: Test with simulation partners

+In this task, you will test your DDoS protection setup using a simulation attack from an approved testing partner, like BreakingPoint Cloud.
+The process will help you verify how Azure DDoS Protection responds to a simulated DDoS attack.

 1. Review [Azure DDoS simulation testing policy](https://learn.microsoft.com/azure/ddos-protection/test-through-simulations#azure-ddos-simulation-testing-policy)

 1. Configure a DDoS test attack using an approved testing partner.
 If using BreakingPoint Cloud to test use the settings in the screenshot below (you may need to select the 100k pps test size with the trial account), but specifying the IP address of your own **MyPublicIPAddress** resource in the **Target IP Address** box (e.g., **51.140.137.219**)